 The president and chief sales officer of Solutions Staffing believes, “If you are competing for your dream client’s business, either you will win the business or your competitor will.
 To win, you have to be competitive.
 You have to love a good fight.
 You have to want to win over your rivals.”

-It’s Not A Game
+- Understand That It’s Not a Game

-Instead, Rajat Paharia posits, it’s the internal motivation triggered by playing games like Monopoly — where all you stand to win is a pile of paper money and bragging rights.
-As author of the book Loyalty 3.0 and founder of Bunchball, Paharia’s taken a hard look under the hood of employee engagement.
+Instead, Rajat Paharia posts, it’s the internal motivation triggered by playing games like Monopoly — where all you stand to win is a pile of paper money and bragging rights.
+As the author of the book Loyalty 3.0 and founder of Bunchball, Paharia’s taken a hard look under the hood of employee engagement.

 There he found five things that spark motivation in anyone’s mind, all of which are present when you play a simple game.